Open Office Hours

 All media requests (internal UB publications or external) should route through the MCDE office.
 If you have an event or story that you would like considered for UBNow coverage, please get in touch with the MCDE team.

-Important note: If you receive a request from a media outlet, you should always route that request to Dawn Reed.
+Important note: If you receive a request from a media outlet, always route it to Dawn Reed.

 Sometimes known as promo gifts, giveaways or “swag,” promotional products are customized merchandise intended to publicize the university or a specific department, service, event or initiative.

-Siteimprove is a tool that provides quality assurance and accessibility checks on every page and document in your website.
+Siteimprove is a tool that provides quality assurance and accessibility checks on every page and document on your website.
 Siteimprove identifies misspelled words, broken links, accessibility issues and much more.

-All website managers and content owners should be receiving weekly Siteimprove reports and logging in regularly to ensure their websites are in tip-top shape.
+All website managers and content owners should receive weekly Siteimprove reports and log in regularly to ensure their websites are in tip-top shape.
 If you are managing a website and do not have access to Siteimprove, please submit a work order through the MCDE Service Desk.

 Only full-time professional staff are permitted to manage university social media accounts.
 Students and GAs can contribute content, but are not allowed to manage channels.
-If you have questions about this, please get in touch with the Office of Marketing, Communications and Digital Engagement.
-To remain active, social media channels must meet all requirements outlined by University Communications and have a consistent, on-brand content strategy in place.
+If you have questions about this, please contact the Office of Marketing, Communications and Digital Engagement.
+To remain active, social media channels must meet all requirements outlined by University Communications and maintain a consistent, on-brand content strategy.
 New channel requests must be submitted to MCDE for approval.

 All marketing, communications and digital materials must adhere to the UB Brand, including the use of approved fonts, colors, lockups and style elements.
 Materials promoting offices, programs, or services to students, faculty, staff or external audiences are required to adhere to these brand standards.